StamusNetworks/scirius/doc/ruleset.rst

 ~~~~~~~~~~~~~~

 Available since Suricata 4.0, the target keyword can be used to tell which side of a flow triggering
-a signature is the targer.
+a signature is the target.
 If this key is present then related events are enhanced to contain the source
 and target of the attack.

 The option can have four values: